bvasiles/empirical-methods/learning-goals.md

 - Run statistical tests and interpret results
 - Build, validate, and interpret regression models
 - Draw conclusions from empirical data
-- Pesent results verbally and in writing
+- Present results verbally and in writing